Brian-Samson01/wireframing/README.md

 By focusing on content hierarchy and usability before aesthetics, wireframing ensures that the design prioritizes the user’s needs.
 Example: Testing a wireframe with users can reveal confusing navigation paths before adding color, icons, or animations.

+5. Wireframing in Practice

+Wireframing is not just a theoretical step — it’s a practical tool that helps identify usability problems before coding begins, saving time and ensuring a better user experience.

+Real-World Scenario:

+During the early stages of designing an e-commerce website, a wireframe was created to map out the homepage, product listing, and checkout flow.
+While reviewing the wireframe, the team noticed that the “Add to Cart” button was positioned too close to the “Remove” option.
+This created confusion and increased the risk of users accidentally deleting items from their cart.

+Resolution:

+Before any development started, the design team adjusted the wireframe by:

+Increasing spacing between interactive elements.

+Changing the button hierarchy (using color and size differences).

+Adding clear confirmation prompts for item removal.

+These small but crucial changes were implemented directly in the wireframe and later refined in the high-fidelity prototype.
+As a result, the usability issue was resolved before reaching the development stage, preventing costly rework.

+Impact on the Final Product:

+When the final website was built and tested, users reported a smoother shopping experience and fewer navigation errors.
+The design team attributed this success to early wireframing feedback, which ensured clarity and intuitive interaction design.

+Conclusion:

+This scenario illustrates how wireframing acts as a preventive design measure — identifying potential issues early and ensuring the product aligns with user needs.
+By focusing on layout, interaction, and usability before visual design, wireframing helps teams deliver user-friendly, efficient, and well-structured digital products.